qube-rt/quail/README.md

 mode in order to be able to send emails to addresses outside of the SES verified email list.

-Terraform (>=0.12) is used to provision the resources for the project.
-If you're using non-default aws cli user profile, provide the details to terraform with `terraform init -backend-config="profile=<YOUR_PROFILE_NAME>"`
+Terraform (>=1.3) is used to provision the resources for the project.
+If you're using a non-default aws cli user profile, provide the details to terraform with `terraform init -backend-config="profile=<YOUR_PROFILE_NAME>"`